When the weather gets cold and inclement weather strikes Iowa and Illinois, dangerous ice and snow conditions can lead to a variety of accidents.

 The snow and ice removal laws in Iowa are different than they are in Illinois.
 Under Iowa law (Iowa Code § 364.12), property owners specifically have a duty to remove the natural accumulations of ice and snow from the sidewalks within a reasonable amount of time.

-In other words, property owners in Iowa (or anyone in control of property) do have a duty to remove even natural accumulations of snow and ice.
+In other words, property owners in Iowa do have a duty to remove even natural accumulations of snow and ice.
 And cities can have their own specific regulations.

-In the City of Cedar Rapids, property owners—both residential and private businesses—have a duty to remove natural accumulations of snow and ice from their sidewalks within 48 hours.
+In Cedar Rapids, property owners (residential and private) must remove natural accumulations of snow and ice from their sidewalks.
+This must take place within 48 hours.
 If you are unsure what your area may require, consult a qualified, experienced personal injury attorney to assist you.

 Contact an Illinois and Iowa Premises